Ahmad-Hendi/converter/README.md

 # Getting Started with Create React App

+## Firts version of Converter 💲
+I used Foreign exchange rates API to fetch the information, and React for UI & UX.

 ## Picture of the App
 ![](images/appPhoto.png)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).